 Sullas handled the tailback duties for the Mustangs, who played without top running back Greg Johnson, sidelined by a neck injury.

-Granada struck back when Garrett Matthews scored on a 19-yard run off a
+Granada struck back when Garrett Matthews scored on a 19-yard run off a direct snap out of the Wildcat formation.
+Granada trailed just 16-8 with 8:22 left after a successful two-point conversion.

 But the Mustangs needed just 1:32 to answer, with Nottingham delivering a 55-yard TD pass to Troy Johnson.
 Still, Granada trailed just 23-11 until Nottingham passed 62 yards to Dane Turner, then went over himself on a 1-yard sneak that made it 30-11 with 49 seconds left in the half.